olevar2/MD/tools/fixing/forex_platform_optimization.md

 Our vision is to create a more maintainable, scalable, and resilient platform by:

 1. **Clarifying Service Boundaries**: Each service should have clear responsibilities aligned with domain concepts.
 Based on our analysis, we need to:
-   - Extract a dedicated model-registry-service from ml-integration-service and ml-workbench-service
+   - Extract a dedicated model-registry-service from ml-integration-service and ml_workbench-service
    - Split analysis-engine-service into specialized services (technical-analysis, pattern-recognition, market-regime)
    - Consolidate feature calculation logic in feature-store-service
    - Clarify signal flow between analysis services and strategy-execution-engine